JGCRI/pygcam/README.rst

 * Created browser-based GUI that provides interactive access to all features of the "gt" (gcamtool) command.

 * Merged pygcam-mcs into pygcam.
-Use command "gt mcs on" to enable the Monte Carlo features.
-Note that these run only on Linux currently.
+Use command ``gt mcs on`` to enable the Monte Carlo features.
+Note that MCS support is available only on Linux currently.

-* Created sub-command ippsetup to configure ipython-parallel for the Slurm resource manager.
+* Created sub-command ``ippsetup`` to configure ipython-parallel for the Slurm resource manager.
 Support for PBS and LSF is possible is users request it.